What we’ll cover:

 You are required to take RMDs in the year you turn 72.
 Prior to 2020, the RMD age was 70½, but due to a change in the law, that age has been raised to 72.
 This age increase came into effect on January 1, 2020.
 For individuals who turned 70½ prior to the effective dated, you are still subject to the old RMD rules.
 Check with the IRS to get the full details on the timing of your RMD obligations.

-For the 2020 tax year, you cannot contribute to a Roth IRA if you’re single and your income is $139,000 or greater, or $206,000 or greater if you’re married filing jointly.
+For 2020: You cannot contribute to a Roth IRA if you’re single and your modified adjusted gross income is $139,000 or greater (or $206,000 or greater if you’re married filing jointly).

 Your contributions may be reduced at other income levels or depending on your filing status.
-Refer to the IRS table for income limits in 2019 and 2020.
+Visit the IRS webpage for more information

-If you’re covered by a retirement plan at work, single and your income is $64,000 or greater, your deduction may be reduced or prohibited.
+For 2020: You cannot deduct your contribution if you’re covered by a retirement plan at work, single and your income is $75,000 or more ($124,000 or more if you’re married filing jointly).

 If neither you or your spouse are covered by retirement plans at work, you can deduct the full amount up to the contribution limit.

 Your deductions may be reduced at other income levels or depending on your filing status.
-Refer to the IRS table for income limits in 2019 and 2020.
+Visit the IRS webpage for more information.

 If you think you’ll be in a higher tax bracket when you retire, a Roth IRA might work in your favor because you’re paying taxes upfront at a lower rate.